 - Baptisms, and Weddings, will remain on the schedule with the instruction that immediate family only attend.

 Guidance from the Archdiocese as of March 14, 2020:

 Further to Cardinal Sean’s announcement today, we are providing updated guidance and additional details to parishes and schools:

 - All Masses and, except as provided below, religious services in all Archdiocesan parishes, missions, and campus ministries are suspended until further notice.
-This suspension begins at 4:00pm on Saturday afternoon, March 14.
-To be clear, there are to be no vigil Masses.

 - The Cardinal has issued a dispensation from the obligation to attend Mass during this time to the Catholics of the Archdiocese of Boston.

 - Baptism and Weddings may proceed but attendance should be limited to only immediate family.

 - All other social events, fundraising activities, or other functions should be canceled or postponed until further notice.